AndreSantosRaposo/Portfolio-Analysis/README.md

 - Data was taken from a reliable data source: https://fbref.com/en/squads/a77c513e/Benfica-Stats.
 - Both collective and individual data were considered.
 - Project was made in excel.
+- PowerPoint was used for the final presentations.
+- There's I file named process that was used to help me in my tought process during the project.

 # [Project 2: Cycling](https://github.com/AndreSantosRaposo/cycling)